berkeley-abc/abc/README.md

 # ABC: System for Sequential Logic Synthesis and Formal Verification

 ABC is always changing but the current snapshot is believed to be stable.

+## ABC fork with new features

+Here is a [fork](https://github.com/yongshiwo/abc.git) of ABC containing Agdmap, a novel technology mapper for LUT-based FPGAs.
+Agdmap is based on a technology mapping algorithm with adaptive gate decomposition [1].
+It is a cut enumeration based mapping algorithm with bin packing for simultaneous wide gate decomposition, which is a patent pending technology.

+The mapper is developed and maintained by Longfei Fan and Prof. Chang Wu at Fudan University in Shanghai, China.
+The experimental results presented in [1] indicate that Agdmap can substantially improve area (by 10% or more) when compared against the best LUT mapping solutions in ABC, such as command "if".

+The source code is provided for research and evaluation only.
+For commercial usage, please contact Prof. Chang Wu at wuchang@fudan.edu.cn.

+References:

+[1] L. Fan and C. Wu, "FPGA technology mapping with adaptive gate decompostion", ACM/SIGDA FPGA International Symposium on FPGAs, 2023.

 ## Compiling: